Sagilem/Fewd/README.md

 ## Usage

-Fewd can be uploaded anywhere in your project (let's say, under `/Lib`).
+The main source directory `src/Fewd` can be uploaded anywhere in your project (let's say, under `/Lib`).

 	<?php

-		include 'Lib/Fewd.php';
+		include 'Lib/Fewd/Fewd.php';

 And that's it.

+Fewd also holds some facultative dependencies to external libraries.
+If you need some of them, please run `compose update` at root of the `Fewd` directory.

 ## FEWD is composed by modules

 Modules basically are *folders* under your FEWD directory.

+Fewd implements its own development pattern, called... `Fewd Pattern`.
-Custom modules can also be created and put wherever you want.
+Custom modules can also be created following this pattern, and can be put wherever you want in your project.

 If `Xyz` is the module name, then there will be a file called `TXyz.php`, it describes the class `TXyz` that is intended to be instantiated as a singleton.
 This singleton will deliver all general methods and properties of the module.